easystartup-io/k3s-simplified/docs/docs/getting-started/getting-started.md

 - **Scaling Down**: Decrease the instance count and delete the nodes from both Kubernetes and Hetzner Cloud.
 - **Upgrading k3s Version**: Use the `k3s-simplified upgrade` command with the new version number.
 - **Deleting a Cluster**: Run `k3s-simplified delete --config cluster_config.yaml`.

----

-## Troubleshooting and Support

-Encounter issues?
-Check the SSH key setup or use the SSH agent.
-For more complex problems, the GitHub discussions and issues sections are great resources.

-Explore k3s-simplified for an efficient, secure, and manageable Kubernetes deployment in Hetzner Cloud! 🚀